40 Medium Dog Breeds to Fit Any Family

 English springer spaniel

-English springer spaniels are another one of the medium-sized dogs that were bred as bird-hunting dogs, and their original purpose was hunting.
+English springer spaniels are another kind of medium-sized dog that was bred with the original purpose of being bird-hunting dogs.
 “Springer spaniels are extremely friendly, highly trainable, enjoy activities and love spending time with their owners,” says Dr. Richardson.
 “They’re people pleasers and crave company; they become miserable if left alone too much.
-They’re well suited for families with children, and they thrive in a highly active household with plenty of long walks and games of fetch.”
+They’re well-suited for families with children, and they thrive in a highly active household with plenty of long walks and games of fetch.”

 Breed overview